Skip to content

 Automatic Migrations

-The application now uses automatic database migrations.
-You no longer need to manually import the schema.
-The migrations will run automatically when you start the server for the first time.
+The application uses Drizzle ORM for database migrations.
+The schema is applied automatically when you start the server for the first time.
+You can also push the schema manually with bun run db:push.

 The migration system will: